ParidhiSinghPS/LINUX_DOCS/Readme.md

     - Displays the contents of a file in the terminal. cat shows the entire content of the specified file.
 ### grep (Global Regular Expression Print):
     - Searches for specific text patterns within files.
 For example, grep "search_term" looks for occurrences of "search_term" in the specified file.
-### man (Manual):
-    - Displays the manual page for a specific command. man provides detailed information and documentation about the command.

 ## REFRENCE lINKS
 - https://www.geeksforgeeks.org/linux-history/